jesusfj710/jesusfj710-hugo/content/blog/006_serverless-to-do-app-with-nuxt.en.md

 For this, I developed a super-simple task management application.
 The functionality of the application is very basic, serving more as a concept, although I had fun (and struggled) working with TailwindCSS and design in general.

-You can find the repository [here](https://github.com/jesusfj710/nuxt-to-do-app).
+You can find the repository [here](https://github.com/jesusfj710/nuxt-to-do-app) and the application [here](https://jesusfj710.github.io/to-do-app).

 ## Technology Stack